helium/HIP/0052-lorawan-dao.md

 In [HIP 51: Helium DAOs](https://github.com/helium/HIP/blob/main/0051-helium-dao.md), we provide a general structure for onboarding new Decentralized Network Protocols (DNPs) to the broader Helium Network, with mechanisms in place to ensure that protocol-specific attributes such as proof-of-coverage rules and data transfer pricing are within control of the DNT DAOs.

-In this proposal, we specify the implementation of the structure proposed through a detailed onboarding proposal for the Helium LoRaWAN Network.
-We propose initial configurations of the Helium LoRaWAN economics layer as well as governance mechanisms within the DAO through Helium LoRaWAN (IOT) token voting.
+In this proposal, we specify the implementation of the structure proposed through a detailed onboarding proposal for the Helium Network.
+We propose initial configurations of the Helium IoT economics layer as well as governance mechanisms within the DAO through Helium IoT (IOT) token voting.

 ## Stakeholders

-This proposal impacts all current and future participants in the Helium LoRaWAN Community.
+This proposal impacts all current and future participants in the Helium IoT Community.

-## LoRaWAN subDAO core jobs-to-be-done
+## IoT subDAO core jobs-to-be-done

 We proposed in HIP 51 that each DNP subDAO operate as a sovereign economics and governance layer.
-The Helium LoRaWAN subDAO has six core functions
+The Helium IoT subDAO has six core functions

-1. **Emissions Curve** The HeliumLoRaWAN subDAO handles all IOT emissions, mining rewards, and programmatic treasury operations.
+1. **Emissions Curve** The Helium IoT subDAO handles all IOT emissions, mining rewards, and programmatic treasury operations.
 The economic responsibilities around this involve managing the token issuance and distribution.
 2. **Treasury Reserve DNT Market Making Curve** subDAOs have full control over the prices at which the subDAO treasury provides quotes to holders of DNT who wish to redeem their holdings for underlying HNT.
 This can be a flat bid or a more complex curve.**
 3. **Oracle Specification** perform work including verifying proof of coverage and data transfer.
 The oracles are also responsible for distributing DNT mining rewards to the appropriate parties.
 Responsibilities here include definition of oracle software, minimum stake amounts, and rewards for participation.
 4. **Data Transfer Mechanism and Pricing** Data transfer within subnetworks occurs via the process of procuring and burning data credits in the name of the hotspot or set of hotspots that provide coverage.
 Responsibilities here include Organizationally Unique Identifier (OUI) registration, state channel creation, and bandwidth capacity per data credit definition.